 Polyurea resin flooring

 Polyurea is an elastomeric product resulting from the reaction between a compound of isocyanate and a mixture of synthetic resins.
-It is one of the most durable types of protective coatings in the world, which due to its high chemical, physical and thermal resistance, is widely used in anti-corrosion coatings industries of oil, gas, petrochemical, water, and sewage, industrial and laboratory flooring, sealing, Has security and military and.
+It is one of the most durable types of protective coatings in the world, which due to its high chemical, physical and thermal resistance, is widely used in anti-corrosion coatings industries of oil, gas, petrochemical, water, and sewage, industrial and laboratory resin flooring for homes , sealing, Has security and military and.
 In fact, due to its unique mechanical properties, Polyurea acts as an extremely hard, integrated, flexible, and abrasion-resistant coating.

 It is chemically resistant to any damage by alkalis, acids, and petroleum products.
 Polyurea is resistant to bacterial corrosion, is environmentally friendly, and is easy to clean.
 This product has numerous applications in military industries, oil and gas, and petrochemical industries, reinforcing worn structures.